Prehistoric Orkney: Ness of Brodgar

 Excavations by Orkney College at the nearby Ness of Brodgar site between the Ring and the Stones of Stenness revealed several buildings, both ritual and domestic and the works suggest there were likely to be more in the vicinity.
 One structure appears to be 20 m long by 11 m wide.
 Pottery, bones, stone tools and polished stone mace heads were discovered.
 Perhaps the most important find was the remains of a large stone wall which may have been 100 m long and 4 m or more wide.
 It appears to traverse the entire peninsula the site is on and may have been a symbolic barrier between the ritual landscape of the Ring and the mundane world around it.

 In 2010 a rock coloured red, orange and yellow was unearthed.
-Although containers of pigments have been found previously at sites such as Skara Brae, this was the first discovery in Britain, and possibly in Northern Europe, of evidence that Neolithic peoples used paint to decorate their buildings.
+Although containers of pigments have been found at sites such as Skara Brae, this was the first discovery in Britain, and possibly in Northern Europe, of evidence that Neolithic peoples used paint to decorate their buildings.
 It is thought that the primitive paint could have been made from iron ore, mixed with animal fat, milk or eggs.
 Only a week later a stone with a zigzag chevron pattern painted with a red pigment was discovered nearby.

 More recent excavations have revealed a large temple complex on the site without parallel in western Europe, with more than a dozen large temples that were linked to outhouses and kitchens by carefully constructed stone pavements.

 The site is now considered to be of such significance that Nick Card, director of excavations, was prompted to say in 2012: "We need to turn the map of Britain upside down when we consider the Neolithic and shrug off our south-centric attitudes...London may be the cultural hub of Britain today, but 5,000 years ago, Orkney was the centre for innovation for the British isles.
 Ideas spread from this place.
 The first grooved pottery, which is so distinctive of the era, was made here, for example, and the first henges – stone rings with ditches round them – were erected on Orkney.
 Then the ideas spread to the rest of the Neolithic Britain.
 This was the font for new thinking at the time."

 In 2020, researchers found evidence of 5,000-year-old fabric by examining markings on pottery from Ness of Brodgar in Orkney.
 However, Neolithic woven textile was first discovered in Scotland at Flint Howe, near Stranraer, in 1966.